genedan/cl-practitioners-guide/chapter_3/package_management.rst

 actuary whose primary responsibility is to analyze financial data and provide strategic guidance to company leadership.

-The authors recognize that when figures are due the next quarter, it may not be practical for the one person responsible for them to read a 250-page book on containerization or to hire someone who knows the subject to help out before the next deadline hits.
+The authors recognize that when figures are due the next quarter, it may not be practical for the one person responsible for financial close to read a 250-page book on containerization or to hire someone who knows the subject to help out before the next deadline hits.
 These practices represent an ideal that may be subject to the practical constraint of time and resources of an organization - an ideal towards which a company strives to reach over time but continually moves due to the ever-changing business environment and even changes in the practices themselves.